March 26, 2013 -- Filmmaker Ramon Hamilton is on a mission to change how Americans think about immigration.

 "Smuggled" is Hamilton's second and most successful independent feature film.
 He is currently working on a new project called "Seekers" which takes aim at the way which the immigration laws break up families in the U.S.

-Last week, the movie became available target="external"for digital download online and will be available for purchase on DVD format in mid-April.
+Last week, the movie became available target="_blank"for digital download online and will be available for purchase on DVD format in mid-April.

 "I hope the film will help people understand why immigrants come here.
 There's such a misconception that people are coming here so they can mooch off the system, or something like that," Hamilton said.
 "But I hope this can show all the awful things people go through to get here and have the opportunities we take for granted everyday."